Peter-L-SVK/termtalk/README.md

 ## **Screenshot**

-Here is a screenshot of TermTalk in action (terminal app used in the picture: [Terminator](https://gnome-terminator.org/)):
+Here is a screenshot of TermTalk in action (terminal used in the picture: [Terminator](https://gnome-terminator.org/)):

 ![TermTalk Chat Screenshot](example.png)